autumnai/leaf/doc/src/leaf.md

 > Our life is frittered away by detail.
 Simplify, simplify. -
 > _Henry David Thoreau_

-This short book teaches you how you can build Machine Learning applications (with [Leaf][leaf]).
+This short book teaches you how you can build machine learning applications (with [Leaf][leaf]).

 Leaf is a Machine Intelligence Framework engineered by hackers, not scientists.
-It has a very simple API, [Layers][layers] and [Solvers][solvers], with which you can build classical Machine as well as Deep Learning and other fancy Machine Intelligence applications.
-Although Leaf is just a few months old, it is already, thanks to Rust and Collenchyma, one of the fastest Machine Intelligence Frameworks available.
+It has a very simple API consisting of [Layers][layers] and [Solvers][solvers], with which you can build classical machine as well as deep learning and other fancy machine intelligence applications.
+Although Leaf is just a few months old, thanks to Rust and Collenchyma it is already one of the fastest machine intelligence frameworks available.

-Leaf was inspired by the brilliant people behind TensorFlow, Torch, Caffe, Rust and numerous research papers and brings modularity, performance and portability to Deep Learning.
+Leaf was inspired by the brilliant people behind TensorFlow, Torch, Caffe, Rust and numerous research papers and brings modularity, performance and portability to deep learning.

 <br/>